Step Aboard Tennis Star Rafael Nadal’s Ultra-Modern 80-Foot Power Yacht

-Measuring nearly 80 feet long, the multi-hulled composite vessel boasts contemporary-style touches including stainless steel portlights, teak sole decks, raised bulwarks and subtle ambient lighting.
-Power comes courtesy of either dual 1,200-hp or 575-hp engines.
+Measuring nearly 80 feet long and loaded with the 3,875 square-feet of living space, the multi-hulled composite vessel boasts contemporary-style touches including stainless steel portlights, teak sole decks, raised bulwarks and subtle ambient lighting.
+Power comes courtesy of dual 1,200-hp engines.

 Sunreef Yachts has further details on the other decadent spaces found below deck.